Benefits of cold showers

 To expand on the benefits, when immersing in cold water, the sympathetic nervous system also increases the noradrenaline hormone in the bloodstream.
 This results in a rise in heart rate and blood pressure which in turn also helps your brain to release endorphins.
 This can help with your mental clarity, depression, and stress level regulation.

-cold showers to treat depression?
+Cold showers to treat depression?

 There are many case studies to test this theory and one found that the exposure to the cold activated the sympathetic nervous system and increased the levels of beta-endorphin and noradrenaline in the brain.
 A cold shower can shock the body and send electrical impulses to the brain which may have an anti-depressant effect.
 With the evidence that is provided online, there are many positive results from cold showers.
 So far I have not come across any negatives, of course the showers should be at a temperature you can tolerate and starting off slowly at small time intervals.